-The common thought is that cheaters didn’t really love their partners – how could they if they were willing to blow up their life for their selfish pleasure?
+The common thought is that cheaters didn’t really love their partners – how could they if they were willing to blow up their lives for their selfish pleasure?

 But the truth is, cheaters often feel terrible about the choices they’ve made.
 What are the effects of cheating in relationships, and do cheaters suffer from what they’ve done?
-Keep reading to find out.
+In this article we will explore the dynamic of cheating when the man is the one committing infidelity.
+Keep reading to find out more.

 The consequences of cheating in a relationship often expand beyond the marriage itself.